 In the northern part of the Triglav National Park, next to the alpine village Kranjska Gora, you will find the Tamar and Planica valleys.
 The two most beautiful valleys in the region are real tourist magnets.
-They are located between 2,500-meter-high mountains, which makes them perfect not only for mountaineering and climbing but also for family-friendly cycling and hiking.
+They are located between 2,500-meter-high mountains, making them perfect for mountaineering and climbing and family-friendly cycling and hiking.

 The names of both glacier valleys may sound familiar to ski lovers, as the ski jumping ridge here is famous all over Slovenia.